-- 4.1 Candidates shall complete the prescribed coursework programme in not more than four semesters. - 4.2 The School may grant leave of absence from candidature and the period of such leave shall not be counted as part of the prescribed period of candidature.
+- 4.1 Candidates shall complete the prescribed coursework programme in not more than four (4) semesters. - 4.2 The School may grant leave of absence from candidature and the period of such leave shall not be counted as part of the prescribed period of candidature.

-- 5.1 The School Board may grant a candidate advanced standing for up to two units on the basis of units completed at this University or another university or tertiary institution provided that those units have not been counted towards another qualification and they have a reasonable degree of correspondence to units prescribed for the coursework programme. - 5A.
-The School Board may grant a candidate with a three year degree or diploma recognition of prior learning for one (1) unspecified elective if they are able to demonstrate high level workplace professional practice in the field of Training and Development provided that they have not obtained more than one (1) unit of advanced standing in Rule 5 above.
+- 5.1 The School Board may grant a candidate advanced standing for up to two (2) units on the basis of units completed at this University or another university or tertiary institution provided that those units have not been counted towards another qualification and they have a reasonable degree of correspondence to units prescribed for the coursework programme. - 5.2 The School Board may grant additional advanced standing on the basis of units undertaken through the Centre for Professional Development of the School of Social and Workplace Development.

+5A.
+The School Board may grant a candidate with a three-year degree or diploma recognition of prior learning for one (1) unspecified elective if they are able to demonstrate high level workplace professional practice in the field of Training and Development provided that they have not obtained more than one (1) unit of advanced standing in Rule 5 above.